|

 Closed on Sundays

-Small, friendly restaurant serving steamed and vegetarian dishes and ultra-fresh sandwiches.
+Small, friendly restaurant serving steamed and vegetarian dishes and

 Mint or jasmine tea at only 3FF!